Searching for cases on the Odyssey docket

 The mycase.in.gov website can be used with latest two versions of all major browsers.
 Internet Explorer 8 and earlier versions are not compatible with the site.

 Case information available at mycase.in.gov comes only from courts that use the state's Odyssey case management system.

 - View the list of courts and counties that use Odyssey

 - See Rules on Access to Court Records for rules about what is excluded from public access

 Please note that the records available through this online search include both data that is recorded through Indiana's Odyssey system and data that has been converted from previously used electronic systems.
 As a result, converted data in a record may be referred to as a "converted event."

 Juvenile paternity cases

 Effective July 1, 2014, juvenile paternity (JP) cases are no longer considered confidential cases.
 All new JP cases filed on or after July 1, 2014 will be available on mycase.in.gov unless a court has made the case confidential.
 For cases filed before July 1, 2014, the case records remain confidential.
-However, any records in these cases entered on or after July 1, 2014 are considered public records unless excluded under Admin R 9.
+However, any records in these cases entered on or after July 1, 2014 are considered public records unless excluded under the Rules on Access to Court Records.
 The court is not required to display these records on the Internet.